astropy/astropy/docs/development/pd/contributing_environment.rst

 * Install miniforge to get `mamba <https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html>`_
 * Make sure your mamba is up to date (``mamba update mamba``)
-* Create and activate the ``pandas-dev`` mamba environment using the following commands:
+* Create and activate the ``astropy-dev`` mamba environment using the following commands:

 .. code-block:: none

-   mamba env create --file environment.yml mamba activate pandas-dev
+   mamba env create --file environment.yml mamba activate astropy-dev

 .. _contributing.pip:

 Option 2: using pip
 ~~~~~~~~~~~~~~~~~~~

-You'll need to have at least the :ref:`minimum Python version <install.version>` that pandas supports.
+You'll need to have at least the :ref:`minimum Python version <install.version>` that astropy supports.
-You also need to have ``setuptools`` 51.0.0 or later to build pandas.
+You also need to have ``setuptools`` 51.0.0 or later to build astropy.

 **Unix**/**macOS with virtualenv**

 .. code-block:: bash

    # Create a virtual environment
    # Use an ENV_DIR of your choice.
-We'll use ~/virtualenvs/pandas-dev
+We'll use ~/virtualenvs/astropy-dev
    # Any parent directories should already exist
-   python3 -m venv ~/virtualenvs/pandas-dev
+   python3 -m venv ~/virtualenvs/astropy-dev

    # Activate the virtualenv
-   . ~/virtualenvs/pandas-dev/bin/activate
+   . ~/virtualenvs/astropy-dev/bin/activate

    # Install the build dependencies
    python -m pip install -r requirements-dev.txt